jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 #### Perfect intervals

-The qualities of fourth, fifth, octave, and unison intervals are called "perfect", because the sound waves of the pitches separated by those intervals vibrate together in an overlapping and mathematically elegant way.
+The *quality* of fourth, fifth, octave, and unison intervals are called "perfect", because the sound waves of the pitches separated by those intervals vibrate together in an overlapping and mathematically elegant way.
 This makes them sound highly consonant.

 #### Major and minor

-The quality of the remaining, non-perfect interval numbers are called "major" or "minor", which is determined by how many "semitones" or frets they span.
+The *quality* of the remaining, non-perfect interval numbers are called "major" or "minor", which is determined by how many "semitones" or frets they span.

 #### Semitones, tones, and frets